QCaudron/fieldday/README.md

 ## Contributing

-If you'd like to make changes to the website, please open a pull request.
-On a feature branch, edit the `.md` files in the `/site/` directory with your changes.
-Once approved and merged, the website will be redeployed with your changes.
+If you'd like to make changes to the website, please [see the contributing guide](./CONTRIBUTING.md).